What Oklahoma State coach Mike Gundy said about Notre Dame pre Fiesta Bowl

 “I think most of us that have followed college football for a long time would say that Notre Dame’s helmet is going to stand out across the country,” Gundy said.

 That helmet will be on display at 1 p.m.
-ET Saturday when the Fighting Irish face Gundy's Cowboys in the Fiesta Bowl.
-Gundy has said multiple times in the weeks leading up to the game he's excited to go against one of the premier programs in the sport.
+ET Saturday when the Fighting Irish face Gundy’s Cowboys in the Fiesta Bowl.
+Gundy has said multiple times in the weeks leading up to the game he is excited to go against one of the premier programs in the sport.

 “This is a really good football team,” Gundy said.
 “I think they deserve to be ranked fifth in the country.”

-When the ball is kicked, though, it'll be about more than just notoriety oozing from the opposing sideline for Gundy.
-He wants similar recognition when spectators see his own program's logo.
+When the ball is kicked off, though, it’ll be about more than just notoriety oozing from the opposing sideline for Gundy.
+He wants similar recognition when spectators see his own program’s logo.
 He believes that has already become the norm.

 Above all, he said his No. 9 Cowboys have earned it.

-"Oklahoma State's logo now is marketable and popular from coast-to-coast," Gundy said.
-"We've had tremendous success for a long time here and we have been fortunate enough to play and go toe-to-toe with top five, top ten teams for a number of years now.
-So, we have a marketable logo."
+“Oklahoma State’s logo now is marketable and popular from coast to coast,” Gundy said.
+“We’ve had tremendous success for a long time here and we have been fortunate enough to play and go toe-to-toe with top five, top 10 teams for a number of years now.
+So, we have a marketable logo.”

 Gundy’s message about the perception of Notre Dame and Oklahoma State has made its way through the Pokes’ locker room.
 Defensive line coach Joe Bob Clements echoed Gundy’s sentiments.